dunnohowtoplay/oscarscraper/README.md

 $ cd path/to/this/project
 ```

-2. Create virtual environtment and activate the virtualenv
+2. Create virtualenv and activate the virtualenv
 ```
 $ python -m venv .env